 Helps with weight loss

 Resistant starches contain fewer calories than regular starch.
 As resistant starches are difficult to digest, your body will utilize more energy to break them down which can contribute to weight loss by increasing satiety ( feeling of fullness) and minimizing appetite.
-Resistant starch is fermented when it reaches the large intestine which creates beneficial fatty acids called as butyrate which can inhibit the body's ability to burn carbohydrates.
-This can prevent liver to use carbohydrates as fuel and fats are burned as mentioned by Dr. Janine Higgins, nutrition research director at university of Colorado.
+Resistant starch is fermented when it reaches the large intestine which creates beneficial fatty acids called butyrate which can inhibit the body's ability to burn carbohydrates.
+This can prevent the liver to use carbohydrates as fuel and fats burned as mentioned by Dr. Janine Higgins, nutrition research director at the University of Colorado.
 Eating resistant starch is associated with decreased abdominal fat.

 Helps promote gut health

-Since resistant starch ferments in your large intestine, good bacteria is produced thus enhancing your overall gut health.
+Since resistant starch ferments in your large intestine, good bacteria are produced thus enhancing your overall gut health.
 A higher number of good bacteria will result in decreased cholesterol levels and digestive issues.
 Resistant starch as a prebiotic improves intestinal function.

 Enhances insulin sensitivity

 Resistant starch plays an important role in improving the ability of the body to respond to insulin.
 When you consume highly sugary foods, the amount of insulin in your bloodstream is elevated which restricts your body's ability to utilize insulin effectively.
 Hence, eating plenty of resistant starch have shown to promote insulin sensitivity.
 The greater your insulin sensitivity, the more effectively your body utilizes insulin and reduces blood sugar after meals.
 This can prevent chronic diseases such as diabetes, heart disease, and obesity.
 According to the National Library of Medicine, it was found that overweight men who consumed 15 to 30 grams of resistant starch had increased insulin sensitivity.

 Improves your immune system